mosaicnetworks/monetd/docs/monetd_commands.rst

 - config build - config build creates the configuration for a single-node network, based on one of the keys in [datadir]/keystore.
                  This is a quick and easy way to get started with monetd.
+                 See :ref:`quickstart_rst`.

 - config pull - config pull is used to join an existing network.
 It fetches the configuration from one of the existing nodes.

-Both of these scenarios are described in :ref:`basic_examples_rst`.
+See :ref:`join_rst`.

 For more complex scenarios, please refer to :ref:`giverny_rst`, which is a specialised monet configuration tool.

 Clear
 ~~~~~